PRINCIPAL INVESTIGATOR

 Research Interests:

-Kayla graduated from the University of Michigan, Ann Arbor in 2019 with a degree in Biopsychology, Cognition, and Neuroscience and is currently a third year doctoral student in the Leal Lab.
+Kayla graduated from the University of Michigan, Ann Arbor in 2019 with a degree in Biopsychology, Cognition, and Neuroscience and is currently a fourth year doctoral student in the Leal Lab.
 During her time at Michigan, she worked in the lab of Dr. Patricia Reuter-Lorenz studying the effects of training and concurrent transcranial direct current stimulation (tDCS) on verbal working memory.
 After graduating and having an interest in emotion, she worked for two years as the lab manager in the lab of Dr. Maital Neta where she studied the relationship between valence bias, emotion regulation, individual differences, and their neural correlates.
 In the Leal Lab, Kayla is interested in studying the intersection of memory and emotion by investigating the relationship between memory, music, and emotion in aging and Alzheimer’s Disease.
 In her free time, Kayla enjoys watching movies, reading, and spending time outdoors!

-Madelyn Castro, B.S.
+Madelyn Castro, M.A.

 NSF GRFP Fellow